kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-Custom-Import-HDRP-Setup.md

 }
 ```

-This message is forwarded to the HDRP FHIR Bundle import and processed the same way as any other Bundle by the HDRP FHIR API.
+This message is forwarded to HDRP FHIR Bundle Import and processed by the HDRP FHIR API like any other bundle.

-## Useful Links
+# Useful Links

 - [FHIR Specification](https://hl7.org/fhir/R4/index.html)
 - [Groovy Documentation](https://groovy-lang.org/documentation.html)